n4x0r/n4x0r.github.io/_posts/2017-11-17-UnPacking_a_Linux_Tsunami_Sample.md

 Unpacked 0 files.
 ```

-Threfore, we may be dealing against a custom packer, based on a modified version of `UPX`.
+Threfore, we may be dealing against a custom packer based on a modified version of `UPX`.
-Lets start analsing the file by doing some static analysis.
+We will start analysing the sample by doing static analysis, then I will continue with some dynamic analysis, and at the end will do a rief summary of the sample as a whole.
+Let's start with static analysis..

 <h2> Static Analysis</h2>
 <br/>